UtrechtUniversity/icommands-docker/README.md

 ```
 This uploads the local file `research_data.zip` to the collection (folders are called 'collections' in iRODS) `my-data/research/` in YODA.
 This corresponds to the same folder within the Research-section in the YODA-webinterface (you cannot upload files to the Vault-section).
 If the collection you are uploading to doesn't exist yet, it is created automatically.

-Note the absence of the `i:` prefix, which is unnecessary since the arguments are non-ambiguous.
+Note the absence of the `i:` prefix, which isn't required since the arguments are non-ambiguous.

 In case of timeout-errors, see [the paragraph about single-threading](#singlethreading).